huz4f/huz4f/content/Blogs/choice.md

 I cannot say I’ve been a nihilist. \
 I didn’t suffer from clinical anhedonia. \
 But i’ve always hovered somewhere in between **not quite empty, never quite full.**

+#### Every goal you achieve,
+Every milestone you hit, every desire that once burned within you — when finally attained, somehow loses its power.

 #### It’s the summer of ‘25.
 I just completed my final exams, cleared all my backlogs — goals I set a year ago, \